naman14310/Interview_Prep/Coding Notes/Heap/heap.md

             auto task = maxheap.top(); maxheap.pop();
             mp[task.second]--;

-            /* If that task is still remaining then push it into minheap for cooldown period */
+            /* If freq of curr task > 0 push it into minheap for cooldown period */

             if(mp[task.second]>0)
                 minheap.push({time, task.second});